 HOW TO FIT AN INNER TUBE

-Changing tubeless tyres can be hard, but with inner tubes I always found it to be a right pain.
+Changing tubeless tyres can be hard, but with inner tubes, it can be a right pain.
 Please find below a very helpful article taken from CLASSIC MOTORCYCLE MECHANICS.

 Back in the day if you got a puncture you fixed it yourself, often by the side of the road.
 With the advent of alloy wheels, tubeless tyres, roadside assistance and tyre specialist garages the most involvement many have with those black rubber hoops full of air is taking a wheel off the bike and getting someone else to sort it out.